Last Updated on July 30, 2023

-Schwalbe’s Marathon Plus 468 is another mountain bike tire you can consider.
-It features a dynamic profile with a central rib that improves rolling on loose and sandy trails.
-Its strong outer lugs add traction to this while giving efficient puncture protection.
+Schwalbe’s Marathon Plus 468 features a dynamic profile with a central rib that improves rolling on loose and sandy trails.
+Its outer solid lugs and thick sidewalls add traction while giving efficient puncture protection.

-This is what you need if you want to prioritize puncture protection thanks to its thick sidewalls.
 This also comes in three size variations.
-You can choose the smaller 26er option, or the 27.5-inch and 29-inch models.
+You can choose the smaller 26-inch bicycle tire or the 27.5-inch and 29-inch models.

 - Large spikes